 where $C_0$ and $C_1$ are two positive constants depending only on $\varepsilon, \nu, \gamma,\underline{V}, \overline{V}, \|v_0-1\|_{2}$, and $\|u_0\|_{1}$. \end{Proposition}

-As usual, Theorem 1.1 will obtained by the continuation argument which is based on the local existence result Proposition 2.1 and the {\it a priori} estimates stated in Proposition 2.2.
-Thus to prove Theorem 1.1, we only need to prove Proposition 2.2, which will be carried out in the following subsection.
+As usual, Theorem 1.1 will be obtained by the continuation argument which is based on the local existence result Proposition 2.1 and the {\it a priori} estimates stated in Proposition 2.2.
+Thus it remains to show Proposition 2.2 holds, which is left for the following subsection.